 print(run.status())

-Use list_runs(...) to retrieve handles for recent runs visible from the notebook.
+Use list_runs(...) to retrieve one page of runs visible from the notebook.
+The returned RunPage contains runs and next_cursor.

 print(run.run_id, run.status())